CinemaTechnic Camera Profile – Arriflex 16S Series

 This camera is essentially a 16 S without internal film capacity.
 It uses special gear driven 400ft film magazines used only with the 16M.
 If you prefer to shoot with 400ft film loads it can be a better choice as opposed to a 16S.
 The Arriflex 16M was a mainstay of NFL Films in their early years before they switched to the 16SR series cameras, which offered better ergonomics and must faster magazine switching.

 All 16 S accessories, except magazines and torque motors are compatible with the 16 M. The magazines, although similar to the 16 BL magazines are not compatible with the 16 BL.

 CinemaTechnic 16S Service

-UPDATE: I am generally no longer servicing the Arriflex 16St cameras.
+UPDATE: I am no longer servicing the Arriflex 16St cameras.
 These cameras are very labor intensive and at a labor rate of $150.- per hour, the cost of anything beyond a very basic service can exceed the purchase cost of a used camera.
 Parts have been unavailable from ARRI for decades.
 We have sold off spare parts and tooling for these cameras.
 For these reasons, we are no longer servicing these cameras.